Fraunhofer-AISEC/codyze-evaluator/technologies/codyze-technology-openstack/ecosystem/ecosystem-analysis.md

 Therefore, even if an attacker is able to compromise the pipeline-code, he is still not able to alter the repository content.

-OSSF scorecard currently is not capable of analysing Zuul related configuration files.
-Further investigation of the Zuul framework and its integration in opendev is necessary for understanding necessary access privileges.
-This is necessary in order to allow assessing whether pipeline scripts of an openstack component follow the principle of least privilege.
+OSSF scorecard currently is not capable of analysing Zuul-related configuration files.
+An in-depth investigation of the Zuul framework and its integration in opendev would be necessary for understanding necessary access privileges.
+This is necessary in order to allow assessing whether pipeline scripts of an OpenStack component follow the principle of least privilege.

-See information in dangerous workflows above.
-Zuul pipeline should only have the privileges to merge code **after** human review and approval.
+See also the information in dangerous workflows above.
+The Zuul pipeline should only have the privileges to merge code **after** human review and approval.
 Therefore, the same checks apply.

 ### G6: Checking Code Contributions and Reviews